open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * `Span` - a [read/write span object](#additional-span-interfaces) for the started span.
   It SHOULD be possible to keep a reference to this span object and updates to the span SHOULD be reflected in it.
-  (for example, this is useful for creating a SpanProcessor that periodically evaluates/prints information about all active span from a background thread)
+  For example, this is useful for creating a SpanProcessor that periodically evaluates/prints information about all active span from a background thread.

 **Returns:** `Void`